 Can I make a call to the Support for People service?

-Yes, anyone cal call the freephone telephone number 0808 100 3161 if you meet the criteria.
-Officers will be available 7 days a week from 9am till 6:30pm to handle your call.
+Yes, anyone can call the freephone telephone number 0808 100 3161 if you meet the criteria.
+Officers will be available Monday to Saturday from 9am till 6:30pm to handle your call.
 If possible, and to avoid waiting during busy times you should complete and submit the online form.

 What type of services can you provide?

 We are working closely with services and partners to identify how support needs will be met.
 This will evolve in the weeks and months ahead and at the moment our support service to the most vulnerable and in need of support includes:

 - Information on Foodbank and food pantry distribution

 - Information on deliver of prescriptions, where no other help is available